PhilipKone/Kone-Academy/README.md

 ## 🚀 Our Vision

-KCA is the parent organization of PHconsult, with a long-term vision to foster a community of learners, researchers, and builders.
+Kone Academy is an EduTech company, with a long-term vision to foster a community of learners, researchers, and builders.
 We aim to make high-quality education and resources accessible to everyone, from beginners to seasoned professionals.

 ---